Back Protectors must be BETA Level 3 2009.Please check your back protectors and upgrade if necessary.

 As you are aware, it is mandatory for all Members to wear a protective helmet bearing the CE mark and manufactured to one of the minimum standards listed below;

 the CE symbol on its own is not sufficient to ensure consistent standard of manufacture.

-From January 1st 2016 only the following standards will be allowed in the Irish Pony Club:
+Since January 1st 2016 only the following standards are allowed in the Irish Pony Club:

 British - PAS 015: 1998 or 2011* only if it has the BSI (British Standards Institute) Kitemark

 American - Snell E2001* with the official Snell label and number

 Hats bearing the EN 1384 standard ONLY are not permitted , but if a hat has EN1384 and PAS 015 then it is permitted.

 * The PAS 015:1998 or 2011 and the Snell E2001 meet higher impact criteria and therefore give more protection.

 No recording device is permitted e.g. hat cameras as they may have a negative effect on the performance of the hat in the event of a fall.